Vegetable Beef Stew (A Hearty, One-Pot Recipe)

 beef stew meat, potatoes, beef broth, wine, onion, carrots, celery, garlic, vegetable oil, flour, seasonings, bay leaves, tomato paste, potatoes.

-Beef: Buy stew meat cut into beef cubes.
-The best kind has some marbling (fat speckles) that makes the meat more tender and flavorful.
+• Beef: Buy stew meat cut into beef cubes (marbled/fat-speckled for best flavor if possible).
 Chuck roast and boneless beef short ribs are great options.
-Avoid very lean cuts (too tough) and tender cuts like ribeye.
+Avoid round or other lean cuts (dry/tough).
+No need to use expensive cuts like ribeye.

-Onions: Pearl onions are classic for a beef stew.
-You can find them frozen, already peeled, in the frozen section of your grocery store.
-It’s perfectly fine to use a sweet or yellow onions instead.
+• Onions: Pearl onions are classic.
+Find them frozen, already peeled, in the frozen section of your grocery store.
+Sweet or yellow onions are perfectly fine too.

-Potatoes: Yukon gold, baby potatoes (yellow or red) or fingerlings are best for this recipe (and they will hold their shape better, even when freezing the stew).
-Avoid russet potatoes as they tend to fall apart.
+• Potatoes: Yukon gold, baby potatoes (yellow or red) or fingerlings are best for this recipe (they hold their shape better, even when freezing).
+Avoid russet potatoes, which tend to fall apart.

-Red wine adds a deeper flavor to the stew.
+• Red wine adds a deeper flavor.
 Almost all the alcohol evaporates if you’re worried about the kids.
+If you skip it, add 1-2 tsp balsamic vinegar or Worcestershire for flavor.

-Seasonings: I use bay leaves, thyme, and rosemary (or replace them with Italian seasoning) There are a few other suggested flavor enhancers in the recipe card.
+• Seasonings: Bay leaves, thyme, and rosemary (or replace them with Italian seasoning).

 cubes of beef dusted with flour in bowl